 Day trips and guided tours to Guimarães

-You can discover the secrets of both Guimaraes and the lovely city of Braga on this full day small group tour which includes entrance to four of the key monuments.
+You can discover the secrets of both Guimaraes and the lovely city of Braga on this full day small group tour which includes entrance to key monuments.
+You can get 10% off by using the code FOX10 at checkout.

 If you’re a little short on time you may prefer this half day private tour.